PostgREST/postgrest-docs/integrations/timescaledb.rst

     group by hour
   $$ language sql stable;

+  -- Exit psql
+  exit

-Every time the schema is changed you must reload PostgREST :ref:`Schema Cache <schema_reloading>` so it can pick up the function parameters correctly:
+Every time the schema is changed you must reload PostgREST :ref:`schema cache <schema_reloading>` so it can pick up the function parameters correctly.
+To reload, run:

 .. code-block:: bash